 - Once your location has been confirmed, you can log in to your existing account or create an account if you are new to Headspace

 - Enter the email address where you would like to receive your activation email (Make sure this is an email address you currently have access to) – you will then receive a link to activate the subscription

 - Click the “Verify” button in the activation email to activate your new membership

 NAMI is maintaining a mental health helpline to support those who are struggling with anxiety, depression, and stress due to the Coronavirus outbreak as well as sharing useful tips to cope during this time.
 Crisis Text Line is open 24/7; text NAMI to 741741.

 California Youth Crisis Line: 1-800-843-5200 (call or text)

 The Project Return “Peer Support Network” is offering over the phone, non-crisis emotional support services.
-Visit their page to access their support form.
+Visit their page here.

 Substance Abuse and Mental Health Services Administration (SAMHSA) Disaster Hotline: 1-800-985-5990 or text TalkWithUs to 66746

 Am I still able to receive mental health services during this time?